Gmark2000/advent-of-code-2024-MarkGozner/Day18/Documentation.md

      * Skip if obstacle
      * Update if shorter path found
      * Add to queue with new distance

-3. Optimizations:
-   - Early termination at end point
-   - Skip if new distance not shorter
-   - Efficient neighbor validation
 ```

 #### Part 2: Binary Search with BFS